How to Price Pressure Washing Jobs More Accurately and Make More Profit

 Your pricing strategies should never be set in stone.
 It’s normal—even a good sign—to adjust your pricing.

-For example, you may consider offering a discount if:
+For example, you may want to offer a discount if:

 - You’re just starting your pressure washing business and looking for your first customers